Radhey Shyam Jaisawal

-Radhey Shyam Jaisawal (राधे श्याम जयसवाल) is an Indian politician and was member of the 16th Legislative Assembly in India.
-He represented the Sitapur constituency of Uttar Pradesh from Oct 1996 till March 2017 and is a member of the Samajwadi Party political party.
+Radhey Shyam Jaisawal (राधे श्याम जायसवाल) is an Indian politician and a former member of the 16th Legislative Assembly of Uttar Pradesh.
+He represented the Sitapur constituency from October 1996 to March 2017 and is a member of the Samajwadi Party.

 Early life and education

-Radhey Shyam Jaisawal was born in Sitapur district.
-He attended the Raja Raghuver Dayal Inter College and is educated till eighth grade degree.
+Jaisawal was born in Sitapur district.
+He attended Raja Raghuver Dayal Inter College and studied up to the eighth grade.

 Political career

-Radhey Shyam Jaisawal has been a MLA for four terms.
-He represented the Sitapur constituency and is a member of the Samajwadi Party political party.
+Jaisawal has been an MLA for four terms.
+He represented the Sitapur constituency as a member of the Samajwadi Party.